thorwebdev/thor-bio-gastbyjs-blog/src/pages/blog/2020-02-06-type-safe-payments-with-nextjs-and-typescript.md

 ### The useStripe Hook

-As part of the new [react-stripe-js](https://github.com/stripe/react-stripe-js) library, Stripe provides hooks (e.g. [`useStripe`](https://stripe.com/docs/stripe-js/react#usestripe-hook)) to retrieve references to the stripe and elements instances.
+As part of the [react-stripe-js](https://github.com/stripe/react-stripe-js) library, Stripe provides hooks (e.g. [`useStripe`](https://stripe.com/docs/stripe-js/react#usestripe-hook), [`useElements`](https://stripe.com/docs/stripe-js/react#useelements-hook)) to retrieve references to the stripe and elements instances.

+If you're unfamiliar with the concept of Hooks in React, I recommend briefly glancing at ["Hooks at a Glance"](https://reactjs.org/docs/hooks-overview.html).

 ### Creating a CheckoutSession and redirecting to Stripe Checkout